By Marg Powell, Specialist Library Technician, Metadata Services | 7 April 2017

 I began by searching databases of other Australian institutions in the hope of finding similar images.
 At the Australian War Memorial I found a match.
 A photograph of Lieutenant Colonel David Gifford CroIl, commander of the 2nd Light Horse Field Ambulance, the outfit that provided medical aid to the 2nd Light Horse Regiment.

 However as so much of the album is duplicated in collections of other Australian institutions, it is likely that the photographs were purchased when the soldier was on leave in Cairo.
-World War 1 diaries from the Middle East also in the collections of the SLQ refer to this practice.
+First World War diaries from the Middle East also in the collections of State Library of Queensland refer to this practice.

 Curated through the eyes of one Queensland soldier, this photograph album was perhaps intended as a personal explanation of the experience of fighting in an ancient country during an unimaginable war.